PillowCoding/PillowPDFViewer/README.md

 - Add proper text annotation support for "structured PDF" types.
 Currently these do not have this feature enabled.
 - Add the ability to remove comments on the "modified" page.
 - Improve draw annotations to not draw with a click, but rather with an actual drag.
-- Add a loading indicator for annotations when anything asynchronous is done.